astral-sh/docs/site/uv/reference/cli/index.md

 ```

 [`--config-setting`](#uv-tool-upgrade--config-setting), `--config-settings`, `-C` *config-setting* : Settings to pass to the PEP 517 build backend, specified as `KEY=VALUE` pairs

+[`--config-setting-package`](#uv-tool-upgrade--config-setting-package), `--config-settings-package` *config-setting-package* : Settings to pass to the PEP 517 build backend for a specific package, specified as `PACKAGE:KEY=VALUE` pairs

 [`--default-index`](#uv-tool-upgrade--default-index) *default-index* : The URL of the default package index (by default: <https://pypi.org/simple>).